dirkjanfaber/dbus-victron-virtual-test/README.md

 # Manually Test `dbus-victron-virtual`

 [dbus-victron-virtual](https://github.com/Chris927/dbus-victron-virtual) is an
-NPM package in development.
-It is not available on npmjs.com yet.
-This package (dbus-victron-virtual-test) serves as a preliminary, manual test of this package in development.
+NPM package in active development.
+This package (dbus-victron-virtual-test) serves as a manual test of this package.

-WARNING: Both the package under test and this package are in development, experimental, and have known bugs and shortcomings.
-The API *will change*.
-Use at own risk :)

 ## Instructions